turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ### **Setting up the Truffle project**

-Run the following command in the `root`  directory, to create a boilerplate for the `Truffle` project.
-This will set up Truffle's initial project structure.
-Smart contracts will be stored in the `contracts` folder, deployment functions for migrating smart contracts to the network will be stored in the `migrations` folder.
-By default, `/build/contracts` folder would contain information about the compiled and deployed contract, ABI etc in the `.json` format and these files are known as `artifiacts`.
+Run the following command in the project root directory, to create a boilerplate for the `Truffle` project.
 ```bash
 truffle init
 ```
+This will set up the initial project structure.
+Solidity code will be stored in the `contracts` directory.
+Deployment functions written in JavaScript will be stored in the `migrations` folder.
+By default, the `/build/contracts` folder contains information about the compiled and deployed contract, like the ABI, in JSON format.
+These meta-files are commonly referred to as `artifacts`.

 There is also 1 **config** file created by the above command, which is, **truffle-config.js**.
 In this file, there is a lot of information regarding how to deploy contracts, how to choose a network to deploy them, and many others.
 Therefore, we should preserve this file for reference.
 So, use the below command to make a copy of this file.
 This would create a copy named `truffle-config-default.js`.
 ```bash
 cp truffle-config.js truffle-config-default.js
 ```

-Now update the `truffle-config.js` file, with the following code to deploy the smart contract on the `Avalanche's Fuji` network.
-This file would help us in connecting to the remote node of the `Datahub` Avalanche network and hence would be using your Datahub's Avalanche API key along with your Avalanche wallet's mnemonic for deploying the contract on the network.
+Now update the `truffle-config.js` file, with the following code to deploy the smart contract on the Avalanche's Fuji network.
+This file would help us in connecting to the remote node of the Datahub Avalanche node and hence would be using your Datahub's Avalanche API key along with your Avalanche wallet's mnemonic for deploying the contract on the network.

 ```javascript
 require('dotenv').config();